 IATF arenas have 4 throwing lines:

-1. The solid Red Fault line
+1. The solid Red Foot Fault line

-2. The solid Black standard throwing line
+2. The solid Black Hatchet throwing line

-3. The dotted, thin Blue Big axe throwing line
+3. The dotted, thin Blue Big Axe throwing line

-4. The solid Yellow perimeter line
+4. The solid Yellow Perimeter line

 These lines must be painted on the grounds of all IATF members venues to ensure throwing distances and safety regulations are properly followed.